orelrahum/evil-twin/readme.md

   - **Step 2: Scanning the network for AP to attack**
     Here you will see all the APs that were found in the network scan, and you need to choose the AP you want to attack.
 If no AP was found, you can choose either to rescan the network or to quit.
   - **Step 3: Verifying that at least 1 client connected to the AP you choose**
     In order to attack the chosen AP we need to verify that there is at least 1 client connected to it.
-If no client found, you can choose either to rescan for clients or to quit.
+If no client found, you can choose either to rescan for clients or to quit
   - **Step 4: Disconnect the connection between the AP from the client**
     Here we want to disconnect between the chosen AP and client.
-We will do that by running ```deauth.py```, this file will run in the background as long as the attack is running.
+We will do that by running [deauth.py](https://github.com/orelrahum/evil-twin/blob/master/attack/deauth.py), this file will run in the background as long as the attack is running
   - **Step 5: Put the interface back in 'managed mode'**
     Once attack done, we need to switch back the network interface to 'managed mode'

 * **deauth.py**
   - Here we will send the de-authentication packets from to chosen AP to the chosen client and vice versa, it will cause them to disconnect from each other
   Notice that when this file is start running, it will run in the same terminal as the ```wifi_attack.py```.
-A new terminal, that will run ```fake_ap.py```, will be opened in order to continue the attack.
+A new terminal, that will run [fake_ap.py](https://github.com/orelrahum/evil-twin/blob/master/attack/fake_ap.py), will be opened in order to continue the attack

 #### Part 2
 * **fake_ap.py**